cullenjett/quickbase-cli/README.md

 ```

 ## Usage
 quickbase-cli can be used for basic QuickBase code page development.
-It's possible to use quickbase-cli with modern SPA cli tools (angular cli, create-react-app, vue cli, etc.), but there are some pretty significant caveats.
-Check out the `qb deploy` command options (`-x` specifically) for details.
+It's probably possible to use quickbase-cli with modern SPA cli tools (angular cli, create-react-app, vue cli, etc.), but I haven't actually tried it so let me know how it goes.

 There are three commands available for quickbase-cli:
 - qb init